servactory/servactory/docs/pages/usage/input.md

 ## Advanced mode

-Advanced mode implies more detailed work with the option.
+Advanced mode provides more detailed work with the option.

 ### Option `required`